shahaliyev/shahaliyev.github.io/_tabs/lists.md

 ---
 layout: page
-icon: fas fa-link
+icon: fas fa-list
-order: 6
+order: 5
 ---

 Each item below changed my life for the better.
 I consistently update this page.